 As we talked he told me I would turn left then go up this “little hill.”
 It was a mountain!
 Actually, looking at it now that I did it, it was only a mile.
 A little hill.

-Actually, going off course in Appenzell worked out.
+But going off course in Appenzell actually worked out.
 I saw some neat shit I wouldn’t have otherwise.
 The town center is pretty.
 Horses came by and one dropped a load.
 One of the staff grabbed a shovel and bucket and cleaned it up in less than one minute than ran and jumped back on the wagon.

 I went seven miles to the next town, Urnäsch and came to a T. There was the Rte 4 sign and I had been on it the entire time.
 Not only didn’t I know it but I figured my bike friend just got me headed for Wattwill the best way he knew how.